Reconstruction of the Ranks of the Nonextremal Cards and of Ordered Sets with a Minmax Pair of Pseudo-Similar Points

 \begin{prop} (See Proposition 2.3 and Theorem 2.4 of \cite{bman1}.)
 Let $P$ be a finite ordered set.
 There are $l,h\in P$ such that ${\rm rank } (l)<{\rm rank } (h)$, and $P\setminus \{ l \} $ is isomorphic to $P\setminus \{ h\} $ iff $P$ contains an order-autonomous connected subset $Q$ which contains a minmax pair $(l,b)$ of pseudo-similar points.

 \end{prop}

-Recall that $\downarrow x=\{ p\in P:p\leq x\} $ and $\uparrow x=\{ p\in P:p\geq x\} $.
+Recall that $\downarrow x=\{ p\in P:p\leq x\} $ is the {\bf ideal} of $x$ and that $\uparrow x=\{ p\in P:p\geq x\} $.
 The {\bf ideal size sequence} lists all sizes $|\downarrow x|$ with multiplicity in nondecreasing order.
 By Proposition 4.3 in \cite{Schneighdec}, it is reconstructible, and, by Theorem \ref{keyiso} below, it uniquely determines sets with minmax pairs of pseudo-similar points.

 \begin{theorem} (See Theorem 3.4 of \cite{bman1}.)
 For $i=1,2$ let $Q_i $ be a finite connected ordered set with a minmax pair $(l_i , h_i )$ of pseudo-similar points.
 If $Q_1 $ and $Q_2 $ have equal ideal size sequences, then there is an isomorphism $\Psi :Q_1 \to Q_2 $ such that $\Psi (l_1 ) = l_2 $ and $\Psi (h_1 )=h_2 $.